 Whilst your native sim card may well technically work in Greece, this doesn’t mean you should ever rely on it.
 Firstly, overseas sim card use is typically, seriously bloody expensive.
 There are daily roaming charges, inflated data prices, and in many cases you will even be charged if somebody calls you!

 It gets worse, as non-local sims also have a tendency to stop working completely at crucial moments.
 One minute you’re happily using your phone’s overpriced data to find your way across Athens’ neighbourhoods and then suddenly – nothing – as you move into a different coverage zone and lose all connectivity.
+Trust us, this anecdote unfortunately comes from personal experience!

 Note that any other EU or even European sim will probably work seamlessly in Greece.